 12. Northeastern University

 For the 2021 to 2022 academic year, Northeastern University’s London campus expanded significantly by relocating to a larger campus.
 This new campus is six times larger than the former London campus.
-Perhaps the individual college community member who has done the most to fight coronavirus internationally is Allesandro Vespignani, who is the director of the Network Science Institute.
+Perhaps the individual college community member who has done the most to fight coronavirus internationally is Allesandro Vespignani, the director of the Network Science Institute.
 Throughout the pandemic, he has advised both the Italian and American governments.
 In fact, the Italian government even awarded Vespignani a knighthood for his work.
-Niche considers Northeastern University to be the 32nd best college for international relations.
-Best Colleges states that it has the ninth highest international student population.
+Niche considers Northeastern University to be the 32nd-best college for international relations.
+Best Colleges states that it has the ninth-highest international student population.

 11. Stanford University